MartinPacker/md2pptx/user-guide.md

 #### Content Slide - `ContentSlideLayout`

 This is where md2pptx wants to reuse e.g. a text area.
 It is expected the template slide will have a title shape.

+## Deviations From Standard Markdown
+<a id="deviations-from-standard-markdown"></a>

+While a key aim of the md2pptx project is to keep as closely as possible to standard Markdown (or at any rate Multimarkdown) there are some known incompatibilities.
+Apart from the fact md2pptx doesn't support all Markdown (or HTML) syntax, the deviations are intended to be useful and optional.

+This section lists the known ones so you can make judgments about which deviations to tolerate.

+Known deviations are:

+* md2pptx can reference Encapsulated Postscript (EPS) graphics - by converting them to .PNG files.
+Markdown and HTML can't.
+See [Graphics File References](#graphics-file-references) for details of how you specify to md2pptx including graphics of various types.

+* In tables the number of dashes in a column's header is used to denote its relative width.
+This is not standard Markdown behaviour.
+See [Table Slides](#table-slides) for details of md2pptx's Tables support.
+* md2pptx supports inline Taskpaper format.
+Markdown doesn't.
+(The use of the Taskpaper `-` delimiter currently prevents md2pptx from supporting it as a list bullet marker.)
+See [Task List Slides](#task-list-slides) for details of md2pptx's Taskpaper support.